-Trump Jr. email chain hurts U.S. dollar
+FOREX-Trump Jr. email chain hurts U.S. dollar

 U.S. Senate Republican leader Mitch McConnell said on Tuesday that the Senate would vote on a bill to roll back Obamacare next week and then move on to other legislative business.

-The dollar index .DXY, which tracks the greenback against six major rivals, turned negative on the day to trade down 0.28 percent at 95.751, after hitting 95.651, its lowest since July 3.
+The dollar index, which tracks the greenback against six major rivals, turned negative on the day to trade down 0.28 percent at 95.751, after hitting 95.651, its lowest since July 3.

 Investors are waiting for U.S. Federal Reserve Chair Janet Yellen's semiannual monetary policy testimony before Congress on Wednesday and U.S. consumer inflation data on Friday.